ironscar/Container-demo/README.md

   - The inventory file is dynamically chosen based on which branch was updated (`snapshot` branch uses `stage` inventory and `main` branch uses `prod` inventory)
 - In cleanup step, it deletes the ansible repo cloned and also removes the docker image
 - includes some try catch blocks so that it can cleanup on failures too

+---

+### External config management

+- create a config class that reads env property values and changes response
+- read props and add default values using `${:}` in case env property doesn't exist
+  - caveat: must restart vscode every time env variable is changed on system
+- [TODO] build local docker container that takes env file with all required properties
+- [TODO] put all properties in the `app_stage` and `app_prod` yml files for ansible
+- [TODO] read all said properties in `docker_playbook` yml using `env` like in https://unix.stackexchange.com/questions/534240/ansible-docker-container-module-how-to-pass-variables-in-environment-section

+---

 ### Target plan
 - create a Spring boot service